Breaking the Waves: Critical response

-Emily Watson received critical acclaim for her performance of Bess McNeil.
+Emily Watson (pictured in 2016) received critical acclaim for her performance of Bess McNeil.

-The film garnered an 85% approval rating, and an average rating of 8.24/10 on Rotten Tomatoes from 59 reviews.
+The film garnered an 85% approval rating on Rotten Tomatoes from 65 reviews.
 The critical consensus reads, "Breaking the Waves offers a remarkable testament to writer-director Lars von Trier's insight and filmmaking skill -- and announces Emily Watson as a startling talent".
 It also holds an 82/100 rating on Metacritic based on 28 reviews, citing a "universal acclaim" reception.
 During a show where film personalities listed their top movies of the 1990s, Breaking the Waves was named one of the ten best films of the decade by both critic Roger Ebert and director Martin Scorsese.

 In an essay for the Criterion Collection, David Sterritt interpreted it as a film in which "no one is 'bad', everyone is 'good', and when trouble flares anyway, it's because incompatible concepts of 'good' can violently conflict with one another"; he praised the ending as "a magical vision that elevates the final moments to radically metaphysical heights".